-By adults: Although T. niloticus has been translocated extensively to places where it does not naturally occur, there are few records of replenishing fished

-(or overfished) populations with adults.
+By adults: Although T. niloticus has been translocated extensively to places where it does not naturally occur, there are few records of replenishing fished (or overfished) populations with adults.
 The history of successful introductions (Gillett, 1986a) suggests that it may be an effective means of accelerating the rate of recovery of a population following fishing.
-Because trochus are so vulnerable to overfishing, however, stock replenishment will have little chance of successfully increasing the egg production and recruitment of a population unless it is accompanied by a reduction (or cessation) of fishing - or at least the introduction of conservative fishing behavior - so that the transplanted adults are not removed as well.
+However, since trochus are so vulnerable to overfishing, stock replenishment will have little chance of successfully increasing the egg production and recruitment of a population unless it is accompanied by a reduction (or cessation) of fishing, so that the transplanted adults are not also removed -or at least the introduction of conservative fishing behaviour.

-By hatchery-reared juveniles: There are two possible objectives of hatchery rearing trochus.
-(1) Seeding the reefs will accelerate the recovery of a population heavily depleted by fishing.
-This will be successful only if fishing practices change so that a significant proportion of these grow to maturity to propagate the population.
-(2) A hatchery will help to compensate in an overfishing situation in the absence of conservative fishing behaviour.
-A third option - to grow trochus to commercial size in tanks - is not feasible on a commercial scale because of the large tank surface area required to sustain the food supply to the trochus.
+By hatchery-reared juveniles: There are two possible objectives of hatchery rearing trochus: (i) to seed the reefs and thereby accelerate the recovery of a population heavily depleted by fishing; this will be successful only if fishing practices change so that a significant proportion of these grow to maturity to propagate the population; or (ii) to help support an overfishing situation in the absence of conservative fishing behaviour.
+A third option -to grow trochus to commercial size in tanks - is not feasible on a commercial scale because of the large tank surface area required to sustain the food supply to the trochus.
 The first objective is the only one that makes sense.

-Hatchery production of T. niloticus is now feasible (Heslinga, 1981b; Heslinga and Hillmann, 1981; Nash, 1988b; 1990b; Murakoshi, 1991a): high survival rates between spawning and larval settlement have been achieved, and clutches of 100,000 or more juveniles have been produced (Murakoshi, 1991a).
-The feasibility of juvenile re-seeding as a management tool therefore depends on: (1) low mortality of trochus on the reef between seeding and harvesting; and (2) economical viability, which will in turn depend on growth and survival rates (both in tanks and in the sea) and production costs.
+Hatchery production of T. niloticus is now feasible (Heslinga, 1981b; Heslinga and Hillmann, 1981; Nash, 1988b, 1990b; Murakoshi, 1991a): high survival rates between spawning and larval settlement have been achieved, and clutches of 100,000 or more juveniles have been produced (Murakoshi, 1991a).
+The feasibility of juvenile re-seeding as a management tool therefore depends on: (i) low mortality of trochus on the reef between seeding and harvesting; and (ii) economical viability, which will in turn depend on growth and survival rates (both in tanks and in the sea) and production costs.

-Re-seeding as a management option has been explored in Palau (Heslinga et al., 1983a) and Okinawa (Kubo et al., 1989; Kubo, 1991) and is presently under study in Vanuatu (Nash, 1989; 1990b; Preston, in prep.).
+Re-seeding as a management option has been explored in Palau (Heslinga et al., 1983a) and Okinawa (Kubo et al., 1989; Kubo, 1991), and is presently under study in Vanuatu (Nash, 1989, 1990b; Preston, in prep.).
 Until recently, survival rates after seeding were very low (Nash, 1990b).
 As part of the trochus workshop in Vanuatu in May 1991, four batches comprising a total of 1,400 juveniles were placed on the reef in an experiment to determine post-seeding survival rates.
-Recovery rates as high as 28 per cent were measured 13 months after release (unpublished results).
+Recovery rates as high as 28 percent were measured 13 months after release (unpublished results).
 This represents a minimum estimate of survival rates because an unknown number of live animals were not recovered.
 These results suggest that high survival rates may be achieved if juveniles are transferred to suitable habitat in which they can shelter from predation.

-Because history has shown that trochus stocks are easily overfished, reseeding can be a suitable means of replenishing a depleted stock only if fishing practices change so that these seeded trochus are not harvested as soon as they reach legal size; they must make a significant contribution to the population egg production if re-seeding is to be worthwhile.
+Since history has shown that trochus stocks are easily overfished, re-seeding can be a suitable means of replenishing a depleted stock only if fishing practices change so that these seeded trochus are not harvested as soon as they reach legal size; they must make a significant contribution to the population egg production if re-seeding is to be worth while.